 Black Travel Content Creators

-I thought I would share some of my favourite Africa based black travel content creators in no particular order.
+Today I am sharing some of my favourite black travel content creators who are based in Africa in no particular order.
 Each of them bring something very special to the travel content creation table.
-Their social media and sharing of their travel stories will leave you dreaming of places you’ve never heard of.
+Their social media and the way they share their travel stories will leave you dreaming of places you’ve never heard of.
 YES I am highly influenced, and I think you will too once you visit their platforms and engage with their work.
 I don’t believe Africa has been documented as bravely and beautifully as each of them continue to prove.
 The pandemic has unimaginably dampened the tourism industry, and each of these creators work has made a difference in helping uplift the industry in Africa.